datacarpentry/image-processing/setup.md

    > package.
    {: .callout}

+3. Open a Jupyter notebook:

+   > ## Instructions for Linux & Mac
+   >
+   > Open a terminal and type `jupyter notebook`.
+   {: .solution }

+   > ## Instructions for Windows
+   >
+   > Launch the Anaconda Prompt program and type `jupyter notebook`.
+   > (Running this command on the standard Command Prompt will return an error:
+   > `'conda' is not recognized as an internal or external command, operable program or batch file.` {: .solution }

-   To test your environment, open a Jupyter notebook and copy the following lines into a cell:
+4. To test your environment, run the following lines in a cell of the notebook:
    ~~~
    import skimage.io
    import matplotlib.pyplot as plt
    %matplotlib widget

    # load an image
-   image = skimage.io.imread(fname='fig/00-colonies01.jpg')
+   image = skimage.io.imread(fname='data/colonies-01.tif')

    # display the image
    fig, ax = plt.subplots()